A tourist standing outside the gates of London's Buckingham Palace

 By contrast, Buckingham Palace has only been the residence of major royals for a couple of centuries.
 Even so, the chance to walk through its state rooms, such as the Banqueting Hall and Throne Room, is not one to be missed during the summer months, whilst the Changing of the Guard ceremony draws the crowds throughout the year.

-Day 3 – Head east to Greenwich
+Day 3 – Head west to Greenwich

 One of the few London neighborhoods ‘south of the river’ not unilaterally dismissed by those living in the traditionally well-to-do areas of north London is Greenwich.